The Ring of the Nibelung

 When we next see Siegfried and Brunnhilde, both receive new motifs (Siegfried’s is a majestic version of his horn call), signifying their new relationship and new beginning.
 Brunnhilde is no longer the warrior maid but a mortal woman, her music soft and feminine.
 Unfortunately, the hope heard in these new themes won’t last long.
 Both of them are unknowingly caught up and manipulated by the old order.
 They too must perish before humanity can be truly free of the gods’ influence.

 Brunnhilde lost her strength and wisdom along with her virginity: “the maidenly source of all my strength was taken away by the hero to whom I now bow my head” (SS).
+She regrets that their time together prevents him from exploring the world and performing heroic deeds.

 Gunther mistakes cunning in his half-brother Hagen for wisdom, similar to Wotan’s reliance on Loge in Rhinegold.
 Gunther is not completely blameless in this affair; he seeks to increase his fame by marrying the glorious Brunnhilde, not for true love (257).